 Now you know why the Department of Education is pushing high school kids to go into debt.
 Don’t expect the new Republican Congress to help out student loan debtors, either.
 After all, House Speaker John Boehner told student lending executives a few years ago that he has them in his two trusted hands.

-FedGov isn’t the only one peddling student loans.
+The federal government isn’t the only one peddling student loans.
 People who should know better, like Ken Clark, CFP, are also advocating them:

 First and foremost, it’s important to realize that student loans can and should be used to help meet a student’s reasonable living expenses (above and beyond tuition) while in school.
 The government fully expects this and encourages it. (emphasis added) You can use these loans to help pay for room, board, books, and so on.
 You can even use them for things that are indirectly related (but still necessary) to a college education…child care, transportation, overseas travel, and technology are all fair expenses for which to use student loan proceeds.
-(The Complete Idiot’s Guide to Paying for College, page 58).
+(The Complete Idiot’s Guide to Paying for College, page 58). (emphasis added)

 Yeah, perpetual payments for that Spring Break you can’t remember and that kick-ass gaming computer are totally worth it.